nazunalika/linux-guide-and-hints/source/gettingstarted.rst

 negativo17 also provides Steam.
 However, if you have any games that are Window only, you need to download Steam via Wine and install the games that way or use Proton.
-See the :doc:`fedora/winetips` article for more information.
+See the `Wine Tips <fedora/winetips.html>`_ article for more information.

 Finally, to ensure that Negativo's repo takes precedence over RPMFusion, edit ``/etc/yum.repos.d/fedora-multimedia.repo`` and add ``priority=1`` under ``[fedora-multimedia]``.